Luhn Algorithm Calculator - Validate & Generate Numbers

 Introduction

-The Luhn algorithm, also known as the "modulus 10" or "mod 10" algorithm, is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers, Canadian Social Insurance Numbers, IMEI numbers, and National Provider Identifier numbers in the United States.
-This calculator allows you to validate numbers using the Luhn algorithm and generate valid numbers that pass the Luhn check.
+The Luhn algorithm (also known as the "modulus 10" or "mod 10" algorithm) is a simple checksum formula used to validate identification numbers including credit card numbers, Canadian Social Insurance Numbers, IMEI numbers, and National Provider Identifier numbers.
+Created by IBM scientist Hans Peter Luhn in 1954, this algorithm remains the industry standard for detecting accidental errors in number sequences.

 1. Starting from the rightmost digit (excluding the check digit) and moving left, double the value of every second digit.